 You can find the current Comprehensive Plan here (7 MB pdf).

 The next meeting is a Public Meeting at City Hall on July 19th at 6:00 PM

 Download the application form here.

 Fulton County has created a web page with information on the proposed Transportation Special Purpose Local Option Sales Tax (T-SPLOST).
 The proposed 3/4 penny sales tax would fund local transportation projects.
 In Chattahoochee Hills that would mean an opportunity to resurface roads.
-The complete final project list will be available by the end of May.
 The public will vote on TSPLOST in a referendum on November 8th.